 Thingvellir National Park a UNESCO world heritage site.
 Here the Icelandic history and great geological wonders come together, making the place one of Iceland‘s most interesting sites.

-The oldest swimming pool in Iceland, a natural hot pool.
+The oldest swimming pool in Iceland, a natural hot pool, suitable for bathing in all times of the year.
 The locals call this the “Secret lagoon” because it was known only to them for a long time.
-Now you have a chance to bathe in this outstanding pool with its magical surroundings that will surely offer great photo opportunities for you.
+Now you have a chance to bathe in the hot water of this outstanding pool with its magical surroundings, that will surely offer great photo opportunities for you.

 Pick-up: Pick up starts at 09:00 am from your accommodation or a nearby authorized meeting point in Reykjavik.
 Picking everyone up can take up to 30 minutes, your patience is much appreciated.

 Remember to bring: Warm and waterproof outdoor clothing, headwear, gloves, and sturdy shoes.
 Bathing suit & towel are also essential.
 Packed lunch (we will also stop at a diner/restaurant).

 What if I don’t own all of these necessaries?